(If you’re looking for information on USC’s Tuition Assistance, visit Education.)

-BEFORE OCTOBER 1 OF YOUR CHILD’S SENIOR YEAR IN HIGH SCHOOL (or the year before his/her anticipated fall enrollment, if not currently in high school), you must submit the following to USC Benefits (email@example.com or campus mail at Mail Code 0704):
+BEFORE OCTOBER 1 OF YOUR CHILD’S SENIOR YEAR IN HIGH SCHOOL (or the year before his/her anticipated fall enrollment, if not currently in high school), you must submit the following two items to USC Benefits (email@example.com or campus mail at Mail Code 0704):

 - A Tuition Exchange certification application (applications are only accepted from July 1 to October 1 each year, and are only available, on this site, during that time period.
 The application for the 2018-2019 school year is now closed.
 The application for the 2019-2020 school year will be available on this site until October 1, 2017).

 - A copy of the child’s official state birth certificate